 Some employers pass on some or all of these savings to you.

 Things to consider before taking a salary sacrifice

 - Sacrificing part of your salary means you earn less.
 This might affect maternity pay or mortgage applications.

-- Lower earnings may also affect your State Pension or contribution-based state benefits such as Jobseeker’s Allowance and Employment and Support Allowance.
-However, you may be able to claim more tax credits.
+- Lower earnings might also affect your State Pension or contribution-based state benefits.
+These might include Jobseeker’s Allowance and Employment and Support Allowance.
+However, you might be able to claim more tax credits.

-- Because your salary is lower as a result of salary sacrifice, any life cover through a scheme at work could be less if it’s based on your lower salary.
+- A lower salary, as a result of salary sacrifice, means any life cover through a scheme at work could be less.
 It’s worth checking – some employers do provide life cover at your original salary so you don’t lose out.

 - childcare vouchers